Unfortunately, you probably already know the answer to the question “what does it actually cost to sell a dental practice?” – it depends.

 No matter your approach, here are the primary cost drivers for an owner when selling a practice.

 ADAPT encourages all of our clients to have a formal and independent valuation done.
 “Formal” means that it follows generally accepted principles for business valuations.
 “Independent” means that the firm doing the evaluation charges a fixed fee and does not stand to gain additional revenue with a higher valuation.
+(Check out our series on practice valuations for more definitions and processes.)

 Many banks say that they do not require a valuation in order to provide loan funding, though most would like to see the valuation and prefer to see it from an accounting firm or independent business valuation company.